 - Add chicken wings into a large bowl and toss with black pepper, garlic powder, cayenne, paprika and salt, until thoroughly combined.

-- Pre heat air fryer to 350° F for 12 minutes.
-When ready, place wings in a single layer and cook ( don't need to flip over).
+- Preheat the air fryer to 350°F. Once ready, arrange the wings in a single layer and cook for 12 minutes (no need to flip them).

-- Add Frank's hot sauce, melted butter, red pepper flakes and sugar (if using) into a large bowl and stir to combine.
-Transfer hot wings into the sauce and toss to combine.
+- In the mean time, Add Frank's hot sauce, melted butter, red pepper flakes and honey or sugar into a large bowl and mix to combine.
+Transfer hot cooked wings into the sauce and toss to combine.

-- Using tongs, place the wings back into the air fryer basket in a single layer (save remaining sauce in the bowl) and cook for 1 to 2 minutes at 400°F.
+- Using tongs, return the wings to the air fryer basket in a single layer (reserve the remaining sauce in the bowl) and cook for 1 to 2 minutes at 400°F. This allows the sauce to set.

-- Serve wings or toss the hot wings back into the remaining sauce for a more spicy punch.
-Serve hot with ranch or blue cheese dressing.
+- Serve the wings hot, or for an extra spicy kick, toss them back into the remaining sauce in the bowl.
+Enjoy them with ranch or blue cheese dressing!

 Notes